 LOYOLA STUDENTS: Register for courses starting February 10, 2014in LOCUS.
 Please review your account for your appointment time.

 Registration: Because the Ecology and Retreat Campus offers immersion classes, please note that enrollment is restricted to one course during this session.
 Register for courses in LOCUS.

 Housing: Students will live on campus while attending summer courses.
 Students will have access to newly renovated rooms, a refurbished student lounge, computer labs, and lab spaces.
 In addition, Loyola will offer WIFI in public spaces.
 Residents will also enjoy gourmet meals at a reduced cost.
-Please complete our housing contract for the Retreat and Ecology Campus, summer 2013.
+Please complete the Retreat and Ecology Center summer 2014 housing contract. .

 Activities: Staff members are currently developing an activity calendar for students.
 The schedule will include academic and social activities; from bonfires on campus to trips into the Woodstock downtown area.